brajeshwar/brajeshwar.github.io/_posts/2006/2006-06-06-google-spreadsheets-google-domain-hosting.md

----
-layout: post
-title: Google SpreadSheets!
+# Google SpreadSheets!
 Google Domain Hosting?
----

 I love this new thing - Google SpreadSheets.
 Almost all cool stuffs are now on Google;